Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 # SONIC THE HEDGEHOG (2006) Randomiser Suite
-A small software package designed to randomise various elements in SONIC THE HEDGEHOG (2006) on the Xbox 360 and Playstation 3 consoles, ranging from random enemy types in levels to random speed values for the characters.
+A small software package designed to randomise various elements in SONIC THE HEDGEHOG (2006) on the Xbox 360 and PlayStation 3 consoles, ranging from random enemy types in levels to random speed values for the characters.

 # Building
 To manually build the Randomiser Suite, simply clone this repository to a location on your computer and open the `SONIC THE HEDGEHOG (2006) Randomiser Suite.sln` solution file in Visual Studio (VS2019 recommended, although other versions SHOULD work fine).
 Right-click on the project in the Solution Explorer and choose Rebuild Solution to build an executable in `..\SONIC THE HEDGEHOG (2006) Randomiser Suite\bin\Debug`.

 # Usage
-TO-DO
+The Randomiser Suite works on various files located in the scripts.arc and player.arc archives in the xenon/scripts (or ps3/scripts/ for the PlayStation 3 version) folder.
+To work with these archives, use the [Sonic '06 Toolkit](https://github.com/HyperPolygon64/Sonic-06-Toolkit/releases), this will allow you to open and modify these archives.
+Most of the file search boxes in the suite are filtered to only take certain files, so finding the ones you want to work on should be simple.
+Alternatively, use the Randomise Folder option in each Randomiser to randomise multiple files at once, starting from the specified directory and looking through any subfolders.

 # Details (SET Randomiser)
 <p align="center">